canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 ### Using can

-If you haven't installed CanJS through npm in the past please skip to the next section and install the can-* packages.
+If you haven’t installed CanJS through npm in the past please skip to the next section and install the can-* packages.

 If you are already using `can` through npm just change the version in your `package.json` to 3.0: